 A naval commander whose daring support for William of Orange helped secure the Glorious Revolution and who later dominated the Mediterranean for Britain.

-George Byng’s life was defined by the sea and politics, rising from a lieutenant to become one of Britain’s most influential admirals.
-His moment of profound historical impact came early, as the junior officer trusted to carry a secret message from fellow captains to the invading William of Orange in 1688, an act that helped swing the Royal Navy’s allegiance and secure a bloodless revolution.
-This boldness set the tone for a career of relentless service.
-Byng’s tactical skill was most famously displayed at the Battle of Cape Passaro in 1718, where, without a formal declaration of war, he annihilated the Spanish fleet, cementing British naval supremacy in the Mediterranean for a generation.
-His success forged a political dynasty—several of his sons also became senior admirals—and his peerage, Viscount Torrington, honored a man who was as shrewd in Westminster as he was fearless on the quarterdeck.
+George Byng carried a secret message from fellow captains to the invading William of Orange in 1688, a junior officer whose act helped swing the Royal Navy's allegiance and secure a bloodless revolution.
+At the Battle of Cape Passaro in 1718, without a formal declaration of war, he annihilated the Spanish fleet, securing British naval supremacy in the Mediterranean for a generation.
+Byng rose from lieutenant to admiral, his tactical skill and political shrewdness earning him the peerage Viscount Torrington.
+Several of his sons also became senior admirals.

 The biggest hits of 1663